-- 1. Remove DC power from the laser. - 2.
-Connect the UC-2000's Power/Control cable to the Quick Start Plug or fabricate a suitable DB-9 plug so Pin 1, PWM Positive, connects to the center pin of the Power/Control cable's BNC connector and Pin 6, PWM Negative, connects to the shield. - 3.
-If the system does not provide an enable input to your DB-9 plug, then jumper Pin 9, Laser Enable, to Pin 5, DC Out. - Connect the Quick Start Plug or your DB-9 plug to the Interface A (DB-9) connector on the rear of the laser. - 5.
-Connect the miniature DC power plug on the UC-2000's Power/Control cable to the miniature connector on the wall plug transformer cable. - 6.
-Connect the mini-DIN connector on the other end of the UC-2000's Power/Control cable to the Laser connector on the UC-2000's rear panel. - 7.
-Plug the compact transformer into any 100-240 VAC, 50-60 Hz outlet.
+- 1 Remove DC power from the laser. - 2 Connect the UC-2000's Power/Control cable to the Quick Start Plug or fabricate a suitable DB-9 plug so Pin 1, PWM Positive, connects to the center pin of the Power/Control cable's BNC connector and Pin 6, PWM Negative, connects to the shield. - 3 If the system does not provide an enable input to your DB-9 plug, then jumper Pin 9, Laser Enable, to Pin 5, DC Out. - 4 Connect the Quick Start Plug or your DB-9 plug to the Interface A (DB-9) connector on the rear of the laser. - 5 Connect the miniature DC power plug on the UC-2000's Power/Control cable to the miniature connector on the wall plug transformer cable. - 6 Connect the mini-DIN connector on the other end of the UC-2000's Power/Control cable to the Laser connector on the UC-2000's rear panel. - 7 Plug the compact transformer into any 100-240 VAC, 50-60 Hz outlet. - Note: OEM v30 lasers can also be controlled from an alternate user-supplied Command signal source.
+Refer to Controlling laser power in the Technical Reference chapter for control signal descriptions and refer to Interface connections, also in the Technical Reference chapter, for signal specifications and connection details.